TomNisbet/nqsap/docs/_docs/build-11-stack-pointer.md

 ## Microcode

 The SP counts up when pushing values to the stack and counts down when pulling values.
-There is no overflow protection, so the the counter will quietly wrap if it hits the top or bottom of memory.
+There is no overflow protection, so the counter will quietly wrap if it hits the top or bottom of memory.
 The push operation uses a post-increment, so the value is stored and then the SP is bumped to point to the next available stack address.
 In other words, the SP always points to the address after the location of the value on the top of the stack.